ImNotOnline/Idoneals/README.md

 a = 5, b = 3, c = 1, ab + bc + ca = 23
 a = 5, b = 3, c = 2, ab + bc + ca = 31
 a = 5, b = 4, c = any, ab = 20 > 15
 a, b, c cannot be positive integer values not listed here.
 Thus, 15 is an idoneal number.
-There were 8 iterations in this proof.

 17 (not idoneal)